-As well as working in private practice, Lisa is a trained teacher in Mindfulness-based Stress Reduction and has participated in the 7 Day Mind Body Medicine Retreat with Jon Kabat-Zinn and Saki Santorelli, and completed the Professional MBSR Practicum with Timothea Goddard and Bob Stahl, as well as the Teacher Development Intensive in Europe with Florence Meleo-Myer and Melissa Blacker from the Centre for Mindfulness in Medicine and Health Care.
+As well as working in private practice, Lisa facilitates Mindfulness-based Stress Reduction, Mindful Self-Compassion and Yoga for Trauma Recovery Groups.
+She was incredibly fortunate to participate in a 7 Day Mind Body Medicine Retreat with Jon Kabat-Zinn and Saki Santorelli, and completed the Professional MBSR Practicum with Timothea Goddard and Bob Stahl, as well as the Teacher Development Intensive in Europe with Florence Meleo-Myer and Melissa Blacker from the Centre for Mindfulness in Medicine and Health Care, and is a Certified MBSR Teacher through Brown University, USA.

-In private practice, Lisa uses mindfulness-based and other therapies in working individually with clients, and runs regular Trauma Yoga classes and workshops.
+In private practice, Lisa integrates mindfulness-based and other therapies in working individually with clients.

 Lisa is registered to provide individual sessions through Medicare, Victims Services, WorkCover, and various EAP providers.